5% off orders over £100: discount code POTTERYTHANKS100

 I have had the privilege of working with several local businesses to create collections of pottery that reflect the character and purpose of each business.

-Since September 2018, I have been working with James and his brother Pete to design unique pottery to be enjoyed at Lay of the Land Café in Settle.
+Since September 2018, I have been working with Jimmie to design unique pottery to be enjoyed at Lay of the Land Café in Settle.
 They come complete with the Lay of the Land logo.
-Stop by the café and enjoy some exceptional coffee (and the best scones!) on my lovely pots!
-These can also be purchased in-shop.
+Stop by the café and enjoy some exceptional coffee (and the best scones!) on my lovely pots.
+The mugs and cake plates are also available to purchase!
+My indoor houseplant pots can also be found in the garden centre shop.

 I have paired up with the lovely Gemma of Tarn and Moon Teas to produce these contrasting 'Tarn and Moon Mugs'.
 The full and dark moon mugs were designed by Gemma to reflect her exceptional tea business.
 The National Trust at Malham Tarn have granted me permission to forage for nettles and thistles to create two geographically unique glazes to put the Tarn into these Moon mugs.
 Foraging for these invasive plants also helps to preserve the estate's internationally important hay meadows.
 The mugs